algirdasc/expensave/README.md

 ```
 2. Open your browser: [http://localhost:18000](http://localhost:18000)

+### Docker-compose

+You can also build from the docker-compose stack by running `docker compose up -d` inside the project directory.
+Make sure you have created a `.env` file and that it contains the required environment variables.

 ## Environment variables

 - `TZ` - Your time zone.
 Full list can be found [here](https://www.php.net/manual/en/timezones.php).
 - `DATABASE_URL` - In case you want to use external MySQL/MariaDB, you can provide custom DSN for DB connection.
 - `LOCALE` - Locale used for date and number formatting.
 Full list can be found [here](https://unpkg.com/browse/@angular/common@17.3.3/locales/).
 - `REGISTRATION_DISABLED=yes/no` - Disable new user registration

+### Docker-compose environment variables

+- `MARIADB_HOST` - name or address of the MariaDB host
+- `MARIADB_PORT_NUMBER` - usually 3306
+- `MARIADB_USER` - MariaDB user
+- `MARIADB_PASSWORD` - MariaDB user's password
+- `MARIADB_DATABASE` - MariaDB database for the project
+- `MARIADB_ROOT_PASSWORD` - MariaDB root user's password

 # Installing mobile version